PIPES is a suite of 10-week summer internship programs which are run concurrently as one cohort:

 Research Experience for Undergraduates (REU)

-The University of Hawaiʻi at Hilo's Research Experience for Undergraduates (REU) Program is a National Science Foundation (NSF) funded internship program.
-Each summer 10 student interns participate in a 4-day orientation and a 10-week research focused internship experience focused on tropical ecology, evolution, climate change, and natural resources management.
+The University of Hawaiʻi at Hilo's Research Experience for Undergraduates (REU) Program, developed in 2004, is a National Science Foundation (NSF) funded internship program.
+Each summer, 10 student interns participate in a 4-day orientation and a 10-week research focused internship experience focused on tropical ecology, evolution, climate change and natural resources management.
 Interns work on mentored research projects with university and local agency researchers.
 The focus of this program is to give those students who have limited or no research background the opportunity to gain invaluable experience in the exciting field of conservation biology.
 The program goal is to connect under-represented undergraduates, especially kamaʻāina (born and raised in Hawaiʻi) and those of Native Hawaiian ancestry, to internship opportunities to explore the scientific research process and to explore career and graduate school opportunities for the future.

 The University of Hawaiʻi Hawaiian Internship Program (UH-HIP) was developed in 1997 in response to the observed lack of local representation within Hawaiʻi's conservation workforce, in particular a lack of Native Hawaiians.
-The program goal is to connect undergraduates who are kamaʻāina, especially those of Native Hawaiian ancestry, to internship opportunities with agencies and organizations responsible for research, management, and education relating to environmental issues in Hawaiʻi and the Pacific region.
-Our vision is that more Native Hawaiian and local students will enter into fields of study and ultimately careers related to the natural resources of this state.
-We do this through working with our partners to coordinate a 4-day orientation and a 10-week project-based summer internship experience for successful applicants with host agencies throughout the state.
-Interns are generally hired by their host agencies for 10 weeks at 40 hours per week.
-Funding for some positions are also provided through Kamehameha Schools, EPSCoR Hawaiʻi IMUA III, Hawaiʻi Cooperative Studies Unit (HCSU), and the Hauʻoli Mau Loa Foundation.
+The program goal is to connect undergraduates who are kamaʻāina, especially those of Native Hawaiian ancestry, to internship opportunities with organizations responsible for research, management and education relating to environmental issues in Hawaiʻi and the Pacific region.
+Our vision is that more Native Hawaiian and local students will enter into fields of study and ultimately careers related to the natural resources across the Pacific.
+Through UH-HIP, interns are typically hired by the host organization for the duration of the summer program.
+In other cases, funding for these internship positions are provided by Kamehameha Schools, EPSCoR Hawaiʻi IMUA III, Hawaiʻi Cooperative Studies Unit (HCSU) and the Hauʻoli Mau Loa Foundation.

 Micronesia and American Samoa Student Internship Program (MASSIP)